-Running has been given a bad name when it comes to infertility, fertility and fertility treatments.
+Running has been given a bad reputation when it comes to infertility, fertility and fertility treatments.
+You might be asking why?
+I had the same question.

-Some will argue that reaching exhaustion is bad, while others say the legs pounding against the pavement causes too much inflammation and stress to the body.
-They say it puts all the body’s energy and blood towards fixing muscles, rather than the blood flowing towards the reproductive organs.
+Some will say reaching exhaustion is bad, and others say impact from legs hitting the pavement causes inflammation and stress to the body.
+Which puts all the body’s energy and blood towards fixing muscles, instead of the blood flowing towards the reproductive organs.

-What I have concluded from my own personal research, and a little based on how I feel.
-That your diet, as well as your exercise habits can affect fertility.
-Obviously you need to go off of how your body ultimately feels, and what you’re currently doing.
-Being on fertility drugs can really cause havoc to your body, you can gain a lot of weight and not be doing anything different.
+Obviously, you need to go off of how your body ultimately feels, and what you’re currently doing as far as exercise.
+Being on fertility drugs can really cause havoc to your body, you can gain a lot of weight without doing anything different.

-There’s a lot of factors that can affect fertility and what you do during your treatments.
-So don’t assume that it could be just exercise, or just your diet.
-It could very much be a mixture of them.
+There’s a lot of factors, more than what I’ve listed, that can affect fertility.
+So please don’t assume that exercise, or just your diet could be affected, it could very much be a mixture of things.

 How Diet Affects Fertility – Really good read on carbs, protein, fat, dairy, and exercise